wallarm/product-documentation/docs/2.16/updating-migrating/nginx-modules.md

 ## Update procedure

 * If WAF node and postanalytics modules are installed on the same server, follow the instrutions below to update all packages.
-* If WAF node and postanalytics modules are installed on different servers, first update the postanalytics module following the [instruction](separate-postanalytics.md) and perform the steps below for WAF node modules.
+* If WAF node and postanalytics modules are installed on different servers, first update the postanalytics module following these [instructions](separate-postanalytics.md) and perform the steps below for WAF node modules.

 ## Step 1: Add new Wallarm WAF repositories